Te Kooti Whenua Māori

 A spreadsheet of all the Minute Books we hold has been created: a paper copy is available at the reading room desk in Wellington and our staff can access a digital version.
 This list gives the dates of each Minute Book, the places of hearings and the format versions; whether original, paper reproduction, microfilm or digital.

 Some Minute Books originally held items such as maps and whakapapa which are larger than the book itself.
-These are held separately for preservation reasons and are listed with Minute Books in Archway.
+These are held separately for preservation reasons and are listed with Minute Books in Collections search.

 Minute Book Holdings